Skyline Cellular Elevator Emergency Phone Solution

 • Skyline completely eliminates dependency on POTS lines by leveraging the mobile network

-• For elevators, our two piece solution uses a traditional ADA compliant handsfree phone in the elevator cab and the cellular transceiver is located outside of the concrete & steel lined shaft.
+• For elevators, our two piece solution uses a traditional ADA compliant handsfree elevator phone box inside the cab, with the cellular transceiver located outside of the concrete and steel-lined shaft.

-• Traditionally our SkyLine unit is placed in a telco room, but it can be remotely located to other locations to achieve a better signal so long as there is a power outlet available to plug it in.
+• Typically, our Skyline emergency unit is placed in a telecom room, but it can be remotely positioned elsewhere to achieve a better signal, as long as a power outlet is available.

 • Skyline utilizes existing wiring running between the telecom room to machine room.
 Then existing wiring is run from the machine room, through travel cable, into the elevator cab.
 Important to note that while the signal enters the building in a “wireless” fashion, there is copper wiring required to connect the dial tone all the way to the elevator cab.
 This is probably the most common misconception we deal with.